 Wet woodland.
-A jungle of deadwood and new growth from toppled trunks, in waterlogged ground, ‘carr’ is an impressive extreme form of wet woodland.
+A jungle of deadwood and new growth from toppled trunks in waterlogged ground, ‘Willow Carr’ is an impressive extreme form of Wet Woodland.
 Wet and waterlogged woods provide important habitats for biodiversity with an abundance of lichens, mosses, sedges, rushes and ferns and large numbers of invertebrates which support amphibians, mammals and birds.
 Planting trees to provide woodland can also help in flood management.

-Wet woodland occurs on poorly drained, wet or seasonally wet soils, usually with alder, birch and willows as the predominant tree species, but sometimes including other trees especially ash on the drier edges of marshy areas.
+It occurs on poorly drained, wet or seasonally wet soils, usually with Alder, Birch and Willows as the main tree species, but sometimes including trees like Ash where it is a little drier.

-Harvest Mouse nests may be found in Reed Canary Grass (Phalaris) and Wet Woodland provides cover and breeding sites for mammals, such as Otter, Water Vole and Noctule bat, and birds such as Willow Tit.
+Harvest Mouse nests may be found in Reed Canary Grass (Phalaris) and Wet Woodland provides cover and breeding sites for more mammals, such as Otter, Water Vole, and bats such as Noctule.

 Wet woodland is a local priority habitat because of its national status, the plants, animals and birds it supports, and the opportunity for its conservation in Barnsley.

-It is classed as broadleaf woodland in Phase 1 habitat surveys.
+It is classed as Broadleaf Woodland or Scrub in Phase 1 habitat surveys.

 Long established wet woodlands are particularly rich in wildlife but more recently established wet woodlands are also valuable.